bolt/docs/source/content-fetching.md

 Trimming the amount of results
 ------------------------------
-Normally, you don't need _all_ records, but a subset of the available records..
-You can limit the number of records by using a 'where' clause (more on that below), but often it's easier to use the shortcut Bolt provides.
+Normally, you don't need _all_ records, but a subset of the available records.
+You can limit the number of records by using a `where` clause (more on that below), but often it's easier to use the shortcut that Bolt provides.

-If you need a single record, and know its id or slug, you can do this:
+If you need a single record, and know its `id` or `slug`, you can do this:

 ```
 {# get the page with slug 'about' #}